yizeyi18/ScalES/doc/inputdgdft.rst

 Input parameters for ScalES
 ---------------------------

-.. list-table:: All parameters for ScalES
+.. list-table:: All parameters for DGDFT
    :widths: 15 10 20 40
    :header-rows: 1